 The purpose of a victim's forensic medical examination after sexual abuse is to collect evidence and ensure the victim's well-being.
-In lowa, any person who states they were the victim of a sexual assault can receive the exam whether or not they choose to report the crime.
-Victims may seek forensic and medical treatment immediately and take additional time to consider whether or not to report to law enforcement and participate in the criminal justice system.
-Iowa's policy allowing victims to have a forensic medical exam without a report ensures timely collection of critical evidence that prosecutors and law enforcement will need if the victim decides to make a criminal report later.
+In Iowa, any person who states they were the victim of a sexual assault can receive the exam whether or not they choose to report the crime.
+Victims may seek forensic and medical treatment immediately and take additional time to consider whether to report to law enforcement and participate in the criminal justice system.

 The SAE Program pays the cost of the examination regardless of whether or not the victim reports the crime to law enforcement.
 A victim is never responsible for payment for a sexual abuse forensic examination or for medications required due to the assault.
 Medical providers and facilities submit the bill for the sexual abuse examination directly to the SAE Program.
 If the victim is billed by a medical provider for the examination, the SAE Program will reimburse that victim.
-The payment rates for a sexual abuse examination are established in Iowa Administrative Rules.